-The domain master shall ensure that every node admitted to the domain can receive either the MAP or an RMAP in every MAC cycle.
+The domain master shall ensure that every node admitted to the domain can receive either a MAP-A frame or an RMAP-A frame in every MAC cycle.

-When the domain master learns that at least one of the nodes in the domain is hidden from the domain master, it shall designate one or more nodes to relay the MAP in every MAC cycle.
-A node is designated if the domain master allocates a TXOP or TS to it to transmit an RMAP (see clause 8.8.4.2).
+When the domain master learns that at least one of the nodes in the domain is hidden from the domain master, it shall designate one or more nodes to relay the MAP-A frame in every MAC cycle.
+A node is designated if the domain master allocates a TXOP or TS to it to transmit an RMAP-A frame (see clause 8.8.4.2).
 The set of relays shall be selected using the topology information collected as described in clause 8.6.4.

-NOTE - Selection of MAP relays can be done according to the following procedure:
+NOTE - Selection of MAP relays (used for relaying MAP-A or MAP-D frames) can be done according to the following procedure:

-- Step I: Build a topological representation of the domain using topology information described in clause 8.6.4. - Step II: Build a logical spanning tree that includes all nodes in the domain and has the domain master as the root. - Step III: Designate all non-leaf nodes as MAP/RMAP relays.
+- Step I: Build a topological representation of the domain using topology information described in clause 8.6.4. - Step II: Build a logical spanning tree that includes all nodes in the domain and has the domain master as the root. - Step III: Designate all non-leaf nodes as MAP relays.